Do you want to make change in your community?

 Part of our place-based work, Campus Kitchen at Augsburg University works to make healthy food accessible to all in and around the Cedar-Riverside neighborhood.
 Campus Kitchen cultivates engagement between Augsburg and Cedar-Riverside around issues of health, wellness, and sustainability, and offers opportunities for student learning and leadership development through meal preparation, food distribution, community gardening, and health education.

 Cedar Commons is a neighborhood gathering space near campus devoted to hosting community-strengthening gatherings and initiatives of folks who live, work and study here.
 Monthly events, such as West Bank Open Mic and Interfaith @ Cedar Commons, bring together young people from Augsburg and around Cedar-Riverside to build community, engage around issues impacting our communities, and develop as leaders and change-makers.
-For more information, contact Rachel Svanoe, Cedar Commons Coordinator (firstname.lastname@example.org).
+The Cedar Commons space is currently not available for use, but events typically held in that space are still going on.

 Consultation, Speaking, and Training